phalcon-orphanage/docs/en/db-layer.md

 }
 ```

-A table description is very similar to the MySQL describe command, it contains the following information:
+A table description is very similar to the MySQL `DESCRIBE` command, it contains the following information:

 | Field        | Type        | Key                                                | Null                               |
 |--------------|-------------|----------------------------------------------------|------------------------------------|